MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 Similar to how we leverage a KES query expression to retrieve top publications from ["Build a library browser with contextual filters"](tutorial-schema-design.md) tutorial, we will retrieve top publication entities by calling Evaluate API.

 Instead of calling Evaluate API once, we call Evaluate API for each interpretation and merge sort the publications by dynamic rank.
+We calculate the dynamic rank for a entity by extracting the grammar path log probability as the dynamic rank from the interpretation.
 To learn more, see `MakesInteractor.GetPublicationsByDynamicRank(searchResults)` in `makesInteractor.js` for more details.

 <!--
 Next steps: build amazing applications.